 Anyway, my hope is that sharing all this with you, will keep me accountable to keep up this good direction I've started on.

-With this additional activity in my life, I need good nutrition to fuel my body.
-Something that is filling, easy to prepare, with lots of leftovers like these nourishing quinoa bowls.
+With this additional activity in my life, I need good nutrition to keep my body going.
+Something that is filling, easy to prepare, and generates lots of leftovers is these nourishing quinoa bowls.

 I used sliced cucumber and avocado to top the bowls with, but other vegetables that you have on hand will work too.
-For some of the leftovers I added some roasted beet.
+For some of the leftovers, I added a bit of roasted beet.
 Yum.

 The bowls are finished off with a sprinkle of toasted pine nuts and a delicious creamy almond dressing.